DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-02-01-issues-with-changing-an-offer.md

 - Should we give the user a list of all school direct partners?
 Probably.

-## Changing the course if you’re an accredited body
+## Changing the course as an accredited body

 Scenario: